4 Experts Weigh In After Google Calls Foul on ‘Optimized Anchor Text’ in Press Releases

 “When your goal is to get traffic and branding, like it is with a press release, then you use navigational links in moderation and it doesn’t matter if it has nofollow,” said Clay.

 - Make sure your press release distribution service uses nofollow tags on their links.
-If they don’t, it’s time to get a new press release distribution service.
+If they don’t, then it’s time to get a new press release distribution service.

-- If you were using press releases as a link building tactic, this type of paid link must be treated like an advertisement.
+- If you were using press releases as a link building tactic, then this type of paid link must be treated like an advertisement.
 Google requires that paid links include nofollow tags.

 - Focus on creating unique content.
 Press releases are no exception to this general rule.
-If you create a compelling press release, it is more likely to get picked up for an article, and that article may earn you quality links.
+If you create a compelling press release, then it is more likely to get picked up for an article, and that article may earn you quality links.

 - Only use navigational links in your press release, which means in most cases, there will be only one link.
-There are some exceptions — if a press release is announcing a merger, for example, it would make sense for there to be a link to each company.
+There are some exceptions — if a press release is announcing a merger, for example, then it would make sense for there to be a link to each company.

-- If your company hasn’t used nofollow tags on transactional links in press releases, it’s time to start the disavow process, just as you would with any potentially harmful link.
+- If your company hasn’t used nofollow tags on transactional links in press releases, then it’s time to start the disavow process, just as you would with any potentially harmful link.

 In a recent Google Webmaster Central Hangout, Search Engine Land News Editor Barry Schwartz asked Google Webmaster John Mueller for more details about the update of the Webmaster Guidelines: Link Schemes to include links in press releases.